This document will present how to set up a James server in order to serve as a personal IMAP + SMTP server. We will cover:

 This guide rely on the JPA Guice Docker image.
 To run it, one need to have docker installed.

-Someone willing to send you an email will first have to discover which IP your mail server have.
+Someone willing to send you an email will first have to discover which IP your mail server has.
 The way this is achieved is through MX (means Mail eXchange) DNS record.

 Imagine firstname.lastname@example.org sends a mail to email@example.com.
 Bob will: